 Peer review is an important process that is the hallmark of scientific writing.
 It is an important process that ensures the sanctity of academic research.
-Publishing in peer-reviewed journals automatically means that your work is credible, scientifically valid and vetted by experts of the field.
+Publishing in peer-reviewed journals automatically means that your work is credible, scientifically valid, and vetted by experts in the field.
 It’s important to check that any journal you’re submitting to has a solid review process in place.

 Look up the editors of the journals:

 One way you can check to see if you’re in good company is to vet the editors and board members of the journals.
 Look up their academic credentials and publication history.
 In an attempt to look credible, many predatory journals even create fake scholars and experts.
 So a good idea is for you to directly establish contact with them for more details about the journal.
 If you get no response (or an unconvincing one), it’s best to avoid them.